neume-network/strategies/docs/quickstart.md

 First off, the `core` expects, both for `init` and `update`, a message compliant to the [schema definition for https strategies](https://github.com/neume-network/schema/blob/main/src/schema.mjs).

-the `init` function message should provide the starting state of the crawling.
+The `init` function message should provide the starting state of the crawling.
 For XKCD, we would write something like:
 ```
 {
     write: null,